xupypg88/CPM-RestAPI-Lib/README.md

 as it says =)
 Here I am going to place some useful examples for API calls

+todo: Module that checks the backup chains on S3 and show it like the chain with stats Now I need to add a couple more wrappers for API calls to make it generate links on this files so we can see it as the one chain.

 # Set up
 You could either create settings file settings.json with two parameters api key and host ip (fqdn)  and place it into the project folder
 Example content: